nagyesta/lowkey-vault/SECURITY.md

 ## Err on the safer side

-As Lowkey Vault is intended to be a standalone stub allowing you to use it when testing with an Azure Key Vault would be complicated or impossible.
+As Lowkey Vault is intended to be a standalone test double allowing you to use it when testing with an Azure Key Vault would be complicated or impossible.
 It is **strongly recommended to never deploy the Lowkey Vault artifacts** together with your production service/product.
 Although this is not ensuring that it won't be ever a source you would need to consider as a source of risk, it would certainly make it a bit harder to use for malicious actors.
 When deploying your Lowkey Vault App instance, please make sure to secure your infrastructure properly.